Scraping API & data tool review

 ScraperAPI product-fit snapshot

-ScraperAPI should be evaluated as a managed scraping API rather than a raw proxy provider.
+ScraperAPI is evaluated as a managed scraping API rather than a raw proxy provider.
 The main reason to compare it is not direct proxy access, but whether its API-based request handling can reduce the work of managing proxies, retries and infrastructure for public web data workflows.

-This review should help users decide whether they want a scraping API, a raw proxy provider, or a broader web data platform.
+This review helps users decide whether they want a scraping API, a raw proxy provider, or a broader web data platform.
 ScraperAPI may be relevant for developers and teams that prefer an API workflow, while users who need direct proxy control may want to compare raw proxy providers instead.

 When ScraperAPI makes sense